shiptest-ss13/Shiptest/README.md

 See the footers of code/\_\_DEFINES/server\_tools.dm, code/modules/server\_tools/st\_commands.dm, and code/modules/server\_tools/st\_inteface.dm for the MIT license.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

+All assets located in the `sound\effects\mob_effects\goonstation` and `goon` directory are under a [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Assets created by Goonstation.